friemen/reactor/README.md

 Copyright 2014 F.Riemenschneider

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License 1.0, the same as Clojure.